acplaza/acplaza/README.md

 - Ava#4982 figured out the Design Code alphanumeric format.

 - acnh/common.py is based on code provided by Yannik Marchand, used under the MIT License.
   See that file for details.
-- acnh/design_render.py is provided by @nickwanninger and copyright ownership has been transferred to me, io mintz.
+- acnh/designs/render.py is based on code provided by @nickwanninger and copyright ownership has been transferred to me, io mintz.
 - tarfile_stream.py is based on the Python standard library tarfile.py and used under the MIT License.
   See that file for details.
 - xbrz/ is based on code provided by Zenju under the GPLv3 license.
 Some changes were made:
   - Added some `extern "C"` declarations to the functions I intended to call from python.
   - Removed some namespace use to avoid being mangled.
   - Replaced a template that was fucking braindead even for a C++ developer with a simple function that takes two arguments.
     Was that so hard?
-  - Converted the library to use RGBA instead of ARGB because Pillow only supports the former.
+  - Converted the library to use RGBA instead of ARGB.